Flying-fox camp management

 High-pressure water cleaners or cleaning services can help clean droppings from property and the installation of double-glazing on windows may reduce the amount of noise inside dwellings.

 Some land managers have implemented subsidy programs to help communities access such products and services.
-The Department of Planning, Industry and Environment has held a review of subsidies for products and services to help communities living with flying-foxes.
+The Department of Planning and Environment has held a review of subsidies for products and services to help communities living with flying-foxes.
 The review provides useful insights for land managers when designing subsidy programs and deciding which products and services to offer.